JacobKerames/PythonVehicleInventory/README.md

 # Python Vehicle Inventory

-A text-based vehicle inventory program in Python.
+A CLI vehicle inventory program in Python.
 The program allows the user to add a vehicle, remove a vehicle, update vehicle attributes, list the inventory, and output the inventory to a text file.

 Note: To choose a menu item, enter the corresponding number.